Ard3ny/ard3ny.github.io/_posts/2024-01-04-Access-your-jellyfin-from-anywhere-with-tailscale-and-external-vps.md

 * Cloudflare also [inspects](https://developers.cloudflare.com/analytics/network-analytics/reference/data-collection/) your traffic, which may not really be a good combination with you streaming "all your bought movies"
 * By default the bandwidth is too small for movie streaming **

-** this can be overcomed with some tinkering [A] (https://www.cloudflare.com/learning/cdn/what-is-a-cdn/) [B] (https://selfhosters.net/docker/plex/cloudflare/)
+** this can be overcome with some tinkering [A] (https://www.cloudflare.com/learning/cdn/what-is-a-cdn/) [B] (https://selfhosters.net/docker/plex/cloudflare/)

 ## Why not just Wireguard, netbird, twingate?
 * While all of these VPN providers use wireguard as their tunnel technology, wireguard on it's own can be difficult to start with for beginners.
 * Netbird, twingate are good alternatives to tailscale.
 In the end it's all about the preference and what you are already using.

-## Prereq
+## Prerequisite
 ### Choosing VPN provider
 You can find best deals using site [lowendstock.com/](https://lowendstock.com/).
-While these providers can be on the more "suspicious" site of things, when you compare the pricing it's a nobrainer for VPN proxy like this.
+While these providers can be on the more "suspicious" site of things, when you compare the pricing it's a "no-brainer" for VPN proxy like this.
-You can find VPS for as little as 10USD/year on Black fridays/Chinese New Year.
+You can find VPS for as little as 10$/year on Black fridays/Chinese New Year.

 #### Tips
 * use linux KVM platform